25 Species of Animals in Cancun: Discover Mexico Wildlife

 Moths are an often overlooked but fascinating insect found in every corner of the world, including Cancun and other parts of the Yucatan.

-Though these animals may not be the first that come to mind when vacationing in Mexico, their presence can enhance any wildlife experience.
+Though these animals may not be the first that comes to mind when vacationing in Mexico, their presence can enhance any wildlife experience.

 Nicknamed “Mariposa de la Muerte” or Butterfly of Death, these insects are a curious part of the local culture.

-Many believe their appearance is a bad omen and some also believe it foreshadows death.
+Many believe their appearance is a bad omen, and some also think it foreshadows death.

-Nevertheless, spotting them is a nice experience, as moths can range in size from a few millimeters to almost 12 inches and come in a wide variety of colors and patterns.
+Nevertheless, spotting them is a pleasant experience, as moths can range in size from a few millimeters to almost 12 inches and come in various colors and patterns.

 Pelicans and seagulls are prolific across Cancun’s stunning landscapes and can be seen along the coastlines as well as inland.